Special Programs and Resources

 International Diversity on Campus

 Mount Holyoke College boasts a uniquely diverse international faculty and student body, which provides a powerful setting for education for global citizenship, in and out of the classroom, on a personal and intellectual level.
-For more than 175 years, Mount Holyoke College has attracted students from many backgrounds and cultures.
-Currently, over 600 international students from over 70 countries attend Mount Holyoke.
-Most are studying toward a bachelor’s degree and enter as first-year, transfer, or Frances Perkins students.
-The McCulloch Center for Global Initiatives provides orientation, advising, special programming, and information about immigration regulations to international students.
-The center also administers a special program for students who are selected to spend a year at the College as international exchange students or international guest students.
+The first international student enrolled at MHC is 1839!
+Currently over 550 international students from over 55 countries attend Mount Holyoke.
+The McCulloch Center provides immigration and visa advising to our international students along with various other assistance and programming.
+We are at the forefront of advising and advocating for our students.
+The center also administers a special program for students who are selected to spend a semester or year at the College as international exchange students.

 The Leslie Miller and Richard Worley Center for the Environment